Auxilus/termux-x-repository/README.md

 apt update
 ```

+## Note
+This repository uses Github Pages.
+Since Github Pages use caching, sometimes when repository is updated you may receive errors like
+'Hash Sum mismatch' or '404 Not Found'.
+Usually, the problem should gone away in ~10 minutes after repository update.

 ## Things that have to be done
 Basic (tigervnc, xclock and dependencies):
 - [x] Add architecture 'aarch64'